cleentfaar/slack/src/CL/Slack/Resources/doc/usage.md

 errors below.

 *NOTE:* Although the setters and getters are different of each payload, they are all handled in a similar way as illustrated above.

+## Next chapter

+In the next chapter, I show you an example of using the events made available by this package: [Events](https://github.com/cleentfaar/slack/blob/master/src/CL/Slack/Resources/doc/events.md)